josephshambrook/js-2023/src/pages/posts/2022/new-website.md

 So anyway, enough rambling, and let's peek behind the curtain to see what this website is made of.
 It was created thanks to a perfect storm of slightly more free time, confidence in my own abilities, and proper organisation and design.
 Creating any side-project does give an opportunity to throw different technologies around and see what sticks, and this one happened to have a lot of things that stuck first-time and allowed me to keep going.

+## The design

+A major hurdle for me for developing anything is the design.
+I can use design tools fine, but is the design I create ever good enough?
+Is it fuck.

+So for this site, I reached out to a previous colleague of mine, [Giovanni Toscani](https://www.linkedin.com/in/giovanni-toscani-9a9058149), and asked him to help.
+He helped me create a colour scheme, mockups of pages, and finally set some direction in order for me to stop worrying about the design and dig into the code.
+I massively appreciate his work and for helping me out in-between his own work.

 ## The front end

 Being a front-end developer, this side is rather pivotal.